Building and Supporting All Internal and Customer-facing Systems for Monex Europe

-DataArt is the exclusive IT services provider for Monex.
-A nearly 60-person team is responsible for building and supporting all internal and customer-facing systems, including the company’s mission-critical back-office platform, online trading and payment platform, mobile apps (iOS, Android), and API for clients.
+DataArt is the exclusive provider of custom software development for Monex Europe.
+A nearly 60-person team is responsible for building and supporting all of Monex internal and customer-facing systems, including the company’s mission-critical back-office platform, online trading and payment platform, mobile apps (iOS, Android), and API for clients.

 In March 2015, Shelton Fray, co-founder and Systems Director at Monex, was searching for an IT services provider to supply a couple of engineers to support the infrastructure of a back-office application.
 DataArt deployed a small team to work on the project.
 Less than a year later, Monex had entrusted DataArt with the application’s modernisation and comprehensive support.

 "Prior to DataArt, there were frequent problems following a new release where, despite extensive testing, there were often urgent fixes needed.
 It would be released on a Saturday, and I would wake up on a Monday to all kinds of issues.
 That is no longer the case.
 I don’t worry about the stability of the system.
 We hardly have any downtime."

 As the DataArt team continued to prove its value, Monex called on DataArt to tackle more complex and challenging projects.
 The team grew from two people in the first quarter of 2015 to nearly 60 people by the end of 2017.